CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 A **subtree file** is a binary file that contains availability information for a single subtree.
 It includes two main portions:

-* The **subtree JSON** which describes how the availability data is stored.
+* The **subtree JSON** chunk which describes how the availability data is stored.
-* A binary array for storing availability bitstreams as needed.
+* A binary chunk for storing availability bitstreams as needed.

 The subtree JSON describes where the availability information for a single subtree is stored.
 It includes: